1.2 3 Security Control And Framework Types

 Administrative Security Controls

 Administrative controls focus on policies, procedures, and guidelines that govern how an organization manages its security posture.
-Here's the thing — these controls are often the first line of defense and establish the foundation for a security culture.
+These controls are often the first line of defense and establish the foundation for a security culture.
 Examples include:

 These controls rely on human oversight and organizational commitment to enforce security protocols effectively.